 - All undergraduate college coursework attempted at recognized institutions will be recorded on the UMKC transcript of students seeking an undergraduate degree, regardless of whether or not it is applicable to a UMKC degree.
 Credit accepted from another institution may or may not be applicable to specific degree programs.
 The University reserves the right to make the decision regarding applicability.

 - Remedial courses will not be added to the total hours or used to satisfy degree requirements.
 The Registrar’s Office will refer to the transcript key or catalog of the sending institution in making a determination as to the level or purpose of the course in question.

 - Transferred courses will be considered upper-division (junior-senior level) and count toward the total number of upper-division hours required if they are earned at a four-year institution and designated by that institution’s course numbering system as upper-division courses.

-- A transferred course will retain the original number of credit hours for which it was taken at the previous institution, even if the equivalent UMKC course is worth a different number of hours.
+- A course transferred from an accredited US institution will retain the original number of credit hours for which it was taken at the previous institution, even if the equivalent UMKC course is worth a different number of hours.

 - In general, courses with a grade of D or higher will receive full credit in transfer.